 As mentioned earlier, shadows are a critical element in any realistic drawing.
 Stunning shadows give your picture depth and dimension and help create the illusion of realism.

-There are many ways to add shadows to your drawing.
 One way is to use the layering technique.
 It involves adding several layers of shadow to create a more realistic effect.

 Finish up by Adding Any Final Touches